 Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Results HBRC will provide local navigation safety control of shipping and small craft movements and provide navigation aids to ensure the region's navigable waters are safe for people to use.
 Maintain a Maritime New Zealand accredited Hazard Identification/Risk Assessment and Safety Management System for the Napier Pilotage Area.
 Achieved (Achieved in 2018-19) Achieved This is regularly updated and reviewed by the Harbour Master and senior port of Napier staff.
 Number of maritime incidents occurring per year reported to Maritime New Zealand in accordance with regulations.
-Decreasing 3 yearly average (Not Achieved - 2018-19) Achieved 50 incidents reported compared to 105 in 2018-19, 82 in 2017- 18 and 33 in 2016-17.
+Decreasing 3 yearly average (Not Achieved - 73 in 2018-19) Not Achieved 79 (3-year rolling average) 50 incidents reported compared to 105 in 2018-19, 82 in 2017- 18.
 This year's result is an improvement but likely to be due to maritime inactivity due to COVID-19.